techidaily/site-fox-boxes/source/_posts/in-2024-streamlined-qanda-guide-for-attractive-podcasts.md

 The best thing you can extract from someone in a podcast is their story.
 If you want to pull out a story from someone, phrase it like this, "Tell me about a time when..."
 After this question, your job is to sit back, listen, and not interrupt the guest.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/K7fATC_lI7o?si=UFotPJqflDRZr-mv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 4\.
 Podcast Questions to Avoid Asking

 Avoiding asking wrong questions is as important as asking good questions.
 Some questions will negatively impact your podcast's quality, so avoid asking such questions.
 Here are some questions that you should not ask.